 Copyright comes into effect when a work is created and it crosses the threshold of originality.
 Copyright includes moral and financial rights.
 Moral rights include the right to be acknowledged as the creator as well as the respect right (respect of the creation).
-Financial right includes the manufacture and distribution of copies of the work.
+Financial rights include the manufacture and distribution of copies of the work.

 Copyright is regulated by the Copyright Act (8.7.1961/404).
 The Copyright Council of the Ministry of Education and Culture issues expert opinions on the application of the Copyright Act.

-Scientific publication is always a work, but research data is not necessarily protected by copyright.
+A scientific publication is always a work under copyright, but research data is not necessarily protected by copyright.
 When conducting research, it should be noted that the research data sets can include both copyrighted data and data without copyright.
-Regardless whether the data is copyrighted or not, the use and storage of the data should be agreed between the researchers at the beginning of the study.
-If the data used in the research includes other data than that produced by the researchers (e.g. photographs or poems), the researchers have to make an agreement on its use as well.
+Regardless of whether the data is copyrighted or not, the use and storage of the data should be agreed between the researchers at the beginning of the study.
+If the data used in the research includes data not produced by the researchers (e.g. photographs or poems), the researchers have to make an agreement on its use as well.

 Making agreements is central in order to open and reuse data.

 The University of Turku recommends that research data is opened for possible reuse.
 Therefore, the data should be licensed with a Creative Commons licence or some other licence.
 In Open Science it is recommended to use the Creative Commons CC-BY (= Creative Commons Attribution 4.0 International = CC BY 4.0) licence.